dotWee/cointracking-example-NodeJs/README.md

 Example NodeJS project for the CoinTracking API

-Change the key and secret.
+Rename `config.example.json` to `config.json` and replace with own key and secret.

 ```bash
 npm install